 A student-run free dental clinic at Bridge Over Troubled Water (BOTW) in downtown Boston.
 Under the supervision of a volunteer dentist, dental students from the Harvard School of Dental Medicine and Tufts offer basic dental services such as exams, cleanings, basic restorative needs and oral health counseling.
 Through the Project Bridge Education component, we also offer health education sessions, which are given at the GED courses (offered by BOTW) during the day and also at the residential sites that are associated with BOTW. http://harvardprojectbridge.org/

-We teach children about oral health!
-Generally, the community centers we visit have kids in elementary and middle school.
+Teaches children about oral health!
+Generally, the community centers they visit have kids in elementary and middle school.
 Smiles 4 Life provides volunteers with age-appropriate lesson scripts and props to use at each of these sessions. http://www.hsdmcommunity.com.

 Social (Provides recreational/social activies) and Service (Provides volunteers for on-campus and off-campus service-related projects)

-Our Group is for LGBT and allied students and faculty at HSDM to engage in social and dental volunteer-related activites together.
+LGBT and allied students and faculty at HSDM engage in social and dental volunteer-related activites together.